 2.13.
 "Common space" means an area on which two or more information functions (e.g. symbols) may be displayed, but not simultaneously

 2.14 "Lateral separation" means the distance between the vehicle and the bicycle at the near side of the vehicle where the vehicle and bicycle are parallel to each other.
 The distance is measured between the plane parallel to the median longitudinal plane of the vehicle and touching its lateral outer edge, disregarding the projection of devices for indirect vision, and the median longitudinal plane of the bicycle minus half of the bicycle width being 250 mm.
-The lateral outer edge of the vehicle is only to be regarded in the area between the vehicle's forwardmost point and up to 6 m rearward.
+The lateral outer edge of the vehicle is only to be regarded in the area between the vehicle's foremost point and up to 6 m rearward.

 2.15.
 "First point of information" means the most forward point at which the information signal can be given.
-It is the last point of information and a distance corresponding to a travel time of 4 seconds, taking into account the respective moving speed of the vehicle.
+It is the last point of information and a distance corresponding to a travel time of 4 seconds, taking into account the moving speed of the vehicle plus an additional distance if the impact position is lower than 6 m.

 2.16.
 "Vehicle front right corner" means the projection of the point that results from the intersection of the vehicle side plane (not including devices for indirect vision) and the vehicle front plane (not including devices for indirect vision) on the road surface.